-Network Rail has today announced it is encouraging contractors, suppliers and stakeholders to propose changes to its ‘standards’ – the detailed requirements that underpin how the railway and the delivery of improvement projects are run.
+Network Rail is encouraging contractors, suppliers and stakeholders to propose changes to its ‘standards’ – the detailed requirements that underpin how the railway and the delivery of improvement projects are run.
 The changes are to encourage greater innovation, cost efficiency and third party funding into the rail network, whilst maintaining safety.

 As part of its ‘Open for Business,’ agenda, the infrastructure company, which owns, manages and develops Britain’s railway, has already updated and streamlined 400 of these standards to reduce both complexity and cost, and to encourage innovation.